marco-neves/W3D2Test/README.md

 1) Here I used a pretty straight forward method to find the duplicated;
   - I pass in the list of strings to my findDuplicates() method
-  - I instantiate a Hashmap and attempt to create a new key/value pair with each string
+  - I instantiate a Hashmap and iterate over the ArrayList while attempting to create a new key/value pair with the strings
-  - if the key already exists ('containsKey()') then I simply print it out.
+  - if the key (string) already exists ('containsKey()') then I simply print it out.

-  *bug where it's not adding items to the hashmap.

 2) set i=0 and j=str.length() and do a check to see if char(i)!=char(j) at any moment:
    - if so, set isPalindrome to FALSE and print it.